Center of Excellence in Metabolic & Bariatric Surgery

 Truly excellent patient care is the result of both the individual surgeon and the facility where the surgery is performed.
-The COEMBS designation is therefore awarded to a facility and its associated surgeons who have successfully completed the designation process, which enables patients to distinguish providers who have met the requirements for delivering high-quality perioperative and long-term follow-up care from those who have not.
+The COEMBS accreditation is therefore awarded to a facility and its associated surgeons who have successfully completed the accreditation process, which enables patients to distinguish providers who have met the requirements for delivering high-quality perioperative and long-term follow-up care from those who have not.

 Ready to apply?